 Online Lectures.

-I will deliver Zoom lectures once a week on Fridays at 10.00 a.m. giving six lectures over seven weeks, which will be recorded and available for two weeks.
+I will deliver Zoom lectures once a week on Fridays at 10.00 a.m. giving six lectures which will be recorded and available for two weeks.
 The lectures are all standalone sessions so there is no need to commit to the whole series.
 I will continue to email details of the next week’s events weekly and lectures will be charged at £6 per connection unless you prebook the whole series which will cost £30 for all six.
 Booking by midday on the day before the lecture (by emailing Zilphahistory@gmail.com) will ensure a place.
 Please feel free to pass these details onto anyone who may be interested.

 Online Courses 2025-6.